Nathaniel Weyl: Later life

 Weyl visited Rhodesia in 1966.
 During this visit, Weyl received IQ data from the Rhodesian government.
 Learning of Rhodesian government reports indicating a large number of white Rhodesian individuals having unusually high IQs, Weyl concluded in a journal article in Intelligence that high taxes and other economic hardships in "socialist Britain" were causing a brain drain to Rhodesia.
 This work was later cited in the 1994 book The Bell Curve by Charles Murray.

-Following the release of Red Star Over Cuba, Weyl and John Martino, an activist against Castro, also actively promoted the story that Lee Harvey Oswald had been in Cuba prior to his attempt on the life of John F. Kennedy, where he enjoyed contact with Cuban intelligence and Castro.
+Following the release of Red Star Over Cuba, Weyl and John Martino, an activist against Castro, also actively promoted the story that Lee Harvey Oswald had been in Cuba prior to the assassination of John F. Kennedy, where he enjoyed contact with Cuban intelligence and Castro.
 Martino admitted that the story was fabricated shortly before dying, in 1975.
+Weyl ghostwrote Martino's memoir I Was Castro's Prisoner (1963).
+He also worked on a memoir of William D. Pawley, although it was never published.

 Weyl's 1979 book Karl Marx - Racist contains a summary and critique of Marx's views on race and the role of Jews in modern capitalism, and a discussion of later refutations of Marx's economic views.
 At the same time, Weyl himself supported white minority-rule regimes in southern Africa against "communist terrorists" like Nelson Mandela, preferring the whites of Rhodesia, South Africa, and Portuguese colonial rule.
 Thinking that the struggle of Communist liberation movements was essentially destroyed by 1970, he published Traitor's End and intended the book to be the white anti-Communists' celebration of the supposed destruction of the black majority's liberation movements.

 In his book “The Jew in American Politics” (1968, New Rochelle, N.Y., Arlington House) Nathaniel Weyl supported the control of Israel by Jews from the West, especially USA.
 This is on the claim that, otherwise, an underdeveloped race of Jews from Morocco, Middle East and Africa, who are, according to him, ethnically Arabs, will control the country.

 Weyl was also an apologist for segregation at home.
 A supporter of racialist theories against miscegenation, Weyl wrote for the Mankind Quarterly for which Robert Gayre dubbed him a modern proponent of the anthropological ideas of the 19th-century eugenicist Sir Francis Galton.
 However, Weyl, unlike others in the magazine, allowed that marriage between races might be permissible in select instances.
 He had been writing for the magazine as early as 1960.

 Weyl reportedly moderated his conservative views later in his life, and he supported Bill Clinton and John Kerry.
 He died in Ojai, California.
 Surviving him were sons Jonathan and Walter Weyl, stepdaughters, Georgianne Cowan (Charles Bernstein) and Jeanne Cowan (Barney Hass), three grandchildren and three great-grandchildren.
 His first wife, Sylvia Castleton, and second wife, Marcelle, had both died previously.